Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_tianyi.md

 Something I learned - Your data set was really interesting!
 I thought it was fascinating how uneven the language counts were compared to the ETS data we've worked with as a class.

+> @Rohan Thanks for the feedback!
+I'll definitely try to be clearer with my technical language for the next progress report.

 ## Kinan's Notes

 Something I liked - The data sample was cool to see because it puts into perspective how you are going to move forward with this and what you're going to be analyzing from your project plan.